-- The Server Name, Protocol and Port No are extracted from the database connect string. - A Local connection (using the embedded server) is used if and only if the database connection is also using the embedded server. - If the database connection was authenticated using an alternative security database then an "expected_db" parameter is added to the login parameters so that the services connection is also logged in using the same security database. - All components using the TIBXServicesConnection and which have a DatabaseName property (e.g. TConfigService) will have their DatabaseName property set to the database name extracted from the TIBDatabase connect string.
+- The Server Name, Protocol and Port No are extracted from the database connect string. - The ConfigOverrides are copied from the database ConfigOverrides. - A Local connection (using the embedded server) is used if and only if the database connection is also using the embedded server. - If the database connection was authenticated using an alternative security database then an "expected_db" parameter is added to the login parameters so that the services connection is also logged in using the same security database. - All components using the TIBXServicesConnection and which have a DatabaseName property (e.g. TConfigService) will have their DatabaseName property set to the database name extracted from the TIBDatabase connect string.